 If you’re going the whole hog, try decorating with neutral colours.
 It makes it easier for potential buyers to picture what they’d do to the house if it was theirs.

-Your garden doesn’t have to look like a Chelsea flower show entry, but it’s worth giving it a tidy.
+Don't overlook your garden either.
+While it doesn’t have to look like a Chelsea Flower Show entry, it’s worth giving it a tidy.
 Remove any weeds, rubble or anything that could seem undesirable.

 Tidy any clutter and deep clean the house.
 For example, shampoo the carpets and pressure wash your patio.
 Remove any mould or mildew from the bathroom too.